The porthole murder: Taking secrets to the breakers’ yard

 Delicately and with respect, cabin 126 was taken apart, unescorted by the violence typically reserved for such procedures.
 An eerie demand for civility transfixed all who entered, akin to treading across an unmarked tomb.

 The ship's structure slowly disappeared over the following months, consigning the threshold of 21-year-old Gibson’s trauma firmly to history.
 Her body was never recovered, lost to the ocean following deadly events of October 1947.
-Flesh and blood perished, leaving a haunting pneuma that hung over MV Durban Castle; even as the liner transformed toward a twisted wreck.

-Yard workers often spoke of sensing Gibson’s uneasy presence throughout the ship’s destruction - watching their every move; scrutinising each new face for her killer.
+Yard workers often spoke of sensing Gibson’s uneasy presence throughout the ship’s destruction watching their every move; scrutinising each new face for her killer.
 If evidence of her ultimate demise still resided within the vessel, it had just been removed and annihilated.

-There was nothing left.
-By 1962, other than a lonely grave in unknown waters and a handful of acting credits, only devastated relations spoke her name.
-With time’s onward march, those who remembered Gibson faded into the funeral registrars, leaving her homicide as the only contemporary attestation to any existence.
 Gay Gibson remains missing to this day, but not forgotten.
 Far from it.
-We have a pretty good idea of what happened to her - feeding an online age hungry for old-school mysteries.
+We have a pretty good idea of what happened to her feeding an online age hungry for old-school mysteries.

 Although witness accounts and stories clash, what has been confirmed is this: Gibson’s corpse was fed through a porthole into the South Atlantic’s shark-infested waters.
-There's even a name connected to the crime.
-He was sentenced to death, although he would never reach the gallows - courtesy of Winston Churchill.

 James Camb was a handsome young man, but did Gay Gibson reject him and meet her end?

-James Cambs: The Porthole Murderer
+James Cambs: The porthole murderer

-June 3, 1948.
+June 3, 1948

-It was the penultimate question of the trial put by barrister J D Cassell KC to deck steward, James Camb.
-“Are you proud of what you did on that night?”
+It was the penultimate question of the trial put by barrister J D Cassell KC to deck steward, James Camb: “Are you proud of what you did on that night?”

-Camb, aged 30, fiercely accused of murdering Gay Gibson on the Southampton-bound liner, responded: “No. I am ashamed”.
-Audible gasps and murmurings sparked the air.
 Voices spewed from an oversubscribed public area.
 As with any trial regarding the demise of a celebrity, the case had not gone unnoticed.
 All seats were filled.

-Following several hours in the witness box at Hampshire Assizes, the accused put forth an outrageous explanation - claiming to have panicked when Gibson died suddenly during consensual relations.
-Fearful of being caught in a compromising situation with a high-class passenger, “I put her arms through the porthole and the rest of the body followed quite easily.”
+Following several hours in the witness box at Hampshire Assizes, the accused put forth an outrageous explanation claiming to have panicked when Gibson died suddenly during consensual relations.

 “I managed to lift her to the porthole and pushed her through.
 I am fairly certain that at the time she was dead, but I was terribly frightened.”